jtv/ijssel/README.md

 items from the stream.
 Until you call a terminal operation, you're just setting up operations but not triggering them yet.

+### Processing steps

-As a terminal operation at the "back" of your chain pulls an item from the stream, the item goes through the stages in your chain from left to right.
+So things start to happen once you invoke a terminal operation at the "back" of your chain.
+How does that go?

+First, it pulls an item from your original iterable.
+The item travels through the stages of your chain, from left to right.
+Each stage in the chain can perform some transformation on the item, delivering the resulting item to the next stage.

-Then all of the same steps happen for the next item in the stream, and so on.
+Some stage in the chain, such as as "filter" call, may decide to drop the item from its output stream.
+If that happens, the item is not enough to give the terminal operation at the back the item that it asked for.
+So the chain goes back to the beginning, pulling another item from your original iterable, and running it through the stages.
+It keeps doing this until it can deliver a processed item, or until the iterable runs out.

+Assuming the iterable didn't run out, a processed item comes out of the chain, and gets consumed by the terminal operation.

+Next, the whole thing is repeated for the next item, and so on until either the iterable runs out or the operation at the back of the chain stops asking for more items.

 ### Transforming each item in a stream